« go back

 Section 110 of the Copyright Act (1976) allows you to screen a full-length feature film to your students in a face-to-face teaching situation as part of a regular course of instruction without seeking permission from the copyright holder.

 The TEACH Act allows for the performance of a "reasonable and limited amount" of a motion picture as part of the systematic mediated instructional activities of an accredited nonprofit educational institution, providing that a number of conditions and requirements have been previously met by the institution.
-One condition is that the clips be accessible only to students in the course, so be sure to post it in Median, and restrict access to students in your class.
-A full list of the conditions and requirement may be found by following this link North Carolina State University Libraries' TEACH Toolkit: http://www.lib.ncsu.edu/dspc/legislative/teachkit
+One condition is that the clips be accessible only to students in the course, so be sure to post it in Panopto, and restrict access to students in your class.
+A full list of the conditions and requirement may be found by following this link to Louisiana State University Libraries' TEACH Toolkit: https://www.lib.lsu.edu/services/copyright/teach/index

-Additionally, a 2006 exception to the Digital Millennium Copy Right Act of 1998, renewed through January 2015, allows "media studies or film professors" to circumvent DRM software in the course of creating these clips, providing that the film does not already exist in digital format.
+Additionally, a 2006 exception to the Digital Millennium Copy Right Act of 1998, which is currently in place and which will be reviewed in 2018, allows "college or university professors" to circumvent DRM software in the course of creating these clips, providing that the film does not already exist in digital format.

 Does it matter if the videos that I show in class or use to make the clips come from the library collection or from my own personal collection?